nickcotton/laptop/README.md

     curl -s https://raw.github.com/anthonyshort/laptop/master/mac | sh

-When the install is done, you'll need to update your `/etc/apache2/httpd.conf` file to point to the PHP version we just built.
+When the install is done, you'll need to update your `/etc/apache2/httpd.conf` file.

 Find this line in `/etc/apache2/httpd.conf` starting with: